 Corky, as she always liked to be called – was a very friendly and small lady.
 She was dearly loved by many people.
 She had a very cheerful and sweet disposition, and a natural inclination to always look on the bright side of things.

 Corky grew up in Indiana along with her sister, Elizabeth.
 By the time she was 12 she had blossomed into a gifted artist and went on to receive an art scholarship to John Herron School of Art in Indianapolis.
 Although her father died early in her life, she had a wonderful mother, Eva Rockhill, who influenced Corky’s life in many ways.
 One thing Eva impressed Corky with were her wonderful fairy tales.
 Eva told fairy tales over and over to anyone who would sit still a few minutes and just listen.

 One of the most important friendships of Corky’s life began when she was only six.
 Corky befriended the Kennedy children that lived next door in Indianapolis and learned how to play the ukulele from the boy, George Kennedy.
 She became lifelong best friends with George’s sister Mary Kennedy, who she corresponded with for the rest of her life.

-Corky met and married her first husband Carl Shook right before WWII, and their son John was born while Carl was serving his country.
-John’s Uncle Don was also away at war so Corky, her sister Elizabeth, and their mother all moved in together and John was raised and very much loved by all three women – his mother Corky, his Aunt Elizabeth and his Grandmother Eva and those bonds between he and them have remained very strong for all three.
+Corky met and married her first husband Carl Shook during WWII, and their son John was born while Carl was serving his country.
+John’s Uncle Don was also away at war so Corky, her sister Elizabeth, and their mother all moved in together and John was raised and very much loved by all three women.
+He was raised in the land of fairy tales!